-Have a conviction in military or civilian court for certain felonies.
+Have a conviction in military or civilian court for certain felonies, or have a conviction in a military or civilian court for certain felonies.

-Have been adjudicated as lacking mental capacity or have been involuntarily committed to a mental health facility as specified in §1572.109.
+Have been adjudicated as lacking mental capacity or have been involuntarily committed to a mental health facility as specified in 49 CFR1572.109.